Introducing the 4 financial statements

 The income statement

-A well-crafted income statement provides info on the general financial position of the company.
-The CFO can use it to identify areas for improvement in terms of efficiency or cost savings.
+A well-crafted income statement provides information on the company's overall financial position.
+Financial teams use it for financial planning and analysis and to identify areas for improvement in efficiency or cost savings.

-Lenders use the document to determine if the company will repay potential loans.
-This document gives investors and creditors a clear picture of how the company uses its resources and where and how they are allocated.
+Outside investors and lenders also rely on the income statement.
+Investors assess available investment opportunities by examining the income statement.
+Lenders use the document to determine if the company can repay potential loans.
+This document gives investors and creditors a clear picture of how the company uses its resources and allocates them.

 How to read the income statement

-The income statement starts with your total revenue minus the cost of goods sold (COGS), showing your gross profit at the top.
+The income statement starts with your total revenue and subtracts the cost of goods sold (COGS), showing your gross profit at the top.

-From there, general expenses are subtracted from the gross profit total:
+Next, subtract general expenses from the gross profit total:

 The balance sheet